 These Romp-N-Roll Balls from Jolly Pets are a football-sized ball made from tough hollow plastic and with a rope attached making it easier to pick up and throw.
 Because of their size and the material they are made from they are very difficult for a dog to get their teeth into them meaning they are very durable.
 They are not ideal to leave your dog unsupervised with if you want the rope part to remain intact though and they would likely be too big for the smaller breed dogs.
 Rope toys can be a lot of fun.
 This brand is even sometimes used for the big cats in zoos so that gives you an indication of how tough they are!

 The Chuckit Ultra Balls are not as tough as some of the other products on the list but, if you are looking for a more durable option in place of a tennis ball then these are a great alternative.
 They are much more durable, don’t gather the moisture and dirt, are super bouncy, float in water and are very bright so easy to spot in the grass and they come in three sizes.

-There is also a squeaky version of the ball too although it is not quite as durable as the standard Ultra ball.
+There is also a squeaky toy version of the ball too although the squeaky toy is not quite as durable as the standard Ultra ball.

 9. Nylabone Dura Chew